lbarqueira/lbarqueira.github.io/README.md

 ### Dev:

-- favicon - TO BE DONE!
+- favicon - DONE!
 - google analytics - DONE!
 - SEO - DONE!
+- turn into a PWA - TO BE DONE!

 ### Write a series on Leadership & Management